Charles T. O'Ferrall: Early career

 When John O'Ferrall died suddenly in 1855, the local judge thought highly enough of Charles O'Ferrall to appoint the fifteen-year-old to hold the clerk's post until an election could be held.
 Charles O'Ferrall later won an election, at seventeen, to a full six-year term as Clerk of Court.
 However, he only served less than half the term before the Civil War began.

-Confederate service
+Confederate cavalry officer

-Although Morgan County and what became West Virginia was predominantly loyal to the United States, O'Ferrall supported Virginia's decision to declare secession and joined the Confederate States Army.
-Enlisting as a private in the 12th Virginia cavalry, O'Ferrall was immediately offered the position of sergeant.
-He subsequently distinguished himself in several battles, leading to promotion to the rank of major and was allowed to form a cavalry battalion, the 23rd Virginia Cavalry.
-By war's end, O'Ferrall was a colonel in command of all cavalry in the Shenandoah Valley.
-His regiment engaged in the last fight of the war on Virginia soil.
-O'Ferrall was also wounded eight times in battle, including once so seriously that he was left for dead.
+Although Morgan County and what became West Virginia were predominantly loyal to the United States, O'Ferrall supported Virginia's decision to declare secession and joined the Confederate States Army.
+Enlisting as a private in the 12th Virginia Cavalry, O'Ferrall was immediately offered the position of sergeant.
+He subsequently distinguished himself in several battles, leading to promotion to the rank of major, and was allowed to form a cavalry battalion, the 23rd Virginia Cavalry.
+Eight times, O'Ferrall was wounded in battle, twice severely.
+The first serious wound was a shot near his heart on June 21, 1863 during the Battle of Upperville in Fauquier County.
+The first surgeon to treat him told him he would die, but his mother (who had been born in Fauquier County) traveled sixty miles to tend to him personally, and with the assistance of Dr. Thomas Settle of Paris, O'Ferrall survived to fight again.
+On September 22, 1864, in the Battle of Fisher's Hill, O'Ferrall received a severe wound near his right knee that sidelined him for several months, probably recuperating near New Market.

-Legal career and re-entry into state politics
+By the war's end, O'Ferrall held the rank of colonel and commanded all cavalry in the Shenandoah Valley.
+His regiment engaged in the last fight of the war on Virginia soil, dispersing Federal soldiers encamped at Pugh's Run near Woodstock.